Trust & Integrity

 Plan requirement (visibility-tiered).
 The latest-checkpoint surface (GET /v1/dashboard/projects/{project_id}/integrity/latest-checkpoint) is reachable on every plan, but the level of detail in the response depends on tier:

-- Starter / Growth — Anchoring status.
-The response confirms the checkpoint cron is running and reports the timestamp of the most recent system tick.
-No verifiable artifact (no URL, no hash, no sequence number).
+- Starter — Anchoring status.
+The dashboard response confirms the checkpoint cron is running and reports the timestamp of the most recent system tick.
+The public response omits the project-scoped verification artifact.

-- Business — Verification artifact.
-Adds the project-scoped envelope:
+- Production — Verification artifact plus dual witnesses.
+Adds the project-scoped envelope (

 RFC 3161 TSA receipts